diegomrobledo679/open-interpreter-ts/README.md

 `START_GUI=true`, or `AUTO_START=true` to replicate the respective command-line options.

+The menu includes a **Play Spotify Track/Playlist** option that opens any provided URI using the new `playSpotify` tool.
+You can also trigger playback directly with the `--spotify` flag or by setting `SPOTIFY_URI` in the environment.

 You can pass interpreter options directly on the command line or via environment variables.
 Use `--env KEY=VALUE` to set a variable for the current run, or choose **Set Environment Variables** in the interactive